TensorBFS/TensorInference.jl/paper/paper.md

 under uncertainty, a challenge that appears in many real-world problems across various domains, including artificial intelligence, medical diagnosis, computer vision, computational biology, and natural language processing.
-Reasoning under uncertainty involves drawing global insights from local observations, a process known as *probabilistic inference*.
+Reasoning under uncertainty involves calculating the probabilities of relevant variables while taking into account any information that is acquired.
+This process, which can be thought of as drawing global insights from local observations, is known as *probabilistic inference*.

-*Probabilistic graphical models* (PGMs) provide a unified framework to address these challenges.
-These models use graphs to concisely represent the joint probability distribution of complex systems by exploiting the conditional independence between variables in the model.
+*Probabilistic graphical models* (PGMs) provide a unified framework to perform probabilistic inference.
+These models use graphs to represent the joint probability distribution of complex systems concisely by exploiting the conditional independence between variables in the model.
 Additionally, they form the foundation for various algorithms that enable efficient probabilistic inference.

-However, performing probabilistic inference on many real-world problems remains intractable due to the intrinsic complexity of performing combinatorial optimization tasks in high dimensional spaces.
-To tackle these challenge, more efficient and scalable inference algorithms are needed.
+However, even with the representational aid of PGMs, performing probabilistic inference remains an intractable endeavor on many real-world models.
+The reason is that performing probabilistic inference involves complex combinatorial optimization problems in very high dimensional spaces.
+To tackle these challenges, more efficient and scalable inference algorithms are needed.

-We present `TensorInference.jl`, a Julia [@bezanson2017julia] package for probabilistic inference.
-This package combines the representational capabilities of PGMs with the computational power of tensor networks.
-By harnessing the best of both worlds, `TensorInference.jl` aims to enhance the performance of probabilistic inference, thereby expanding the tractability spectrum of exact inference for more complex models.
+As an attempt to tackle the aforementioned challenges, we present `TensorInference.jl`, a Julia package for probabilistic inference that combines the representational capabilities of PGMs with the computational power of tensor networks.
+By harnessing the best of both worlds, `TensorInference.jl` aims to enhance the performance of probabilistic inference, thereby expanding the tractability spectrum of exact inference for more complex, real-world models.

 # Usage example